digitalpenguin/modTimetable/core/components/modtimetable/docs/readme.txt

     &day=`auto`
 ]]

-NEW

-A new snippet that returns the next day name that has active sessions:
+A snippet that returns the next day name that has active sessions:
 [[!mtNextDayName]]